illuminat3/badcodememes/README.md

 # badcodememes
-bad code memes. feel free to add your own
+bad code memes for prs. feel free to add your own